 - Set Instant Pot to the high sauté setting.

-- Heat oil and working in batches, add meatballs and cook until all sides are browned.
+- Heat oil and work in batches, add the meatballs and cook until all sides are browned.

 - Transfer to a paper towel-lined plate; set aside.

-- Add butter, whisk in flour until lightly browned, about 1 minute.
+- Add butter, and whisk in flour until lightly browned, about 1 minute.

 - Select manual setting; adjust the pressure to high, and set a timer for 8 minutes.

 - Set meatballs aside.